sreepadha102/Sysadmin-On-Call/Disk/LVM/docs/SOP_LVM_Extend_Disk.md

-# SOP: Fresh LVM Disk Provisioning
+# SOP: Extend LVM Disk

 ## Purpose
 Extend a disk using LVM.